-The Cold War’s political and military rivalry was matched by the so-called Space Race.
-From the mid-1950s to 1975, both the United States and Soviet Union struggled to outdo each other in space exploration technology and milestones.
-Each spent millions developing space-capable rockets, putting artificial satellites into orbit, designing and building orbiter ships, training astronauts, launching manned space missions, attempting to land men on the Moon and bring them home safely.
-Unlike other aspects of the Cold War, the Space Race – or at least its end results – was a very public phenomenon.
-Every ground-breaking invention, test, launch or event was accompanied by extensive media coverage and propaganda.
-Both superpowers repeatedly claimed to be ahead of the other in space exploration.
-In reality, over a quarter-century of the Space Race, their victories were evenly shared.
+Cold War rivalry moved beyond the political and military spheres and into competition for technological superiority.
+This led to the so-called Space Race.
+From the mid-1950s to 1975, the United States and the Soviet Union struggled to outdo each other in rocket technology and space exploration.
+Both superpowers spent millions developing space-capable rockets, putting artificial satellites into orbit, designing and building orbiter ships, training astronauts, launching manned space missions and, eventually, attempting to land men on the Moon and bring them home safely.
+Unlike other aspects of the Cold War, the Space Race was a very public phenomenon.
+Every ground-breaking invention, test, launch or milestone was publicised and feted with extensive media coverage, verging on propaganda.
+Both the US and USSR repeatedly claimed to be ahead of the other in space exploration.
+In reality, their victories were fairly evenly shared over the duration of the Space Race.

 The first phase of the Space Race focused on the development of rocket systems.
-Ironically, the early pioneers in rocket science were neither American or Russian – but Germans.
-Probably the leading rocket scientist of the early Cold War was Wernher von Braun, a former member of the Nazi Party and major in the much-hated Schutzstaffel (SS).
+Ironically, the early pioneers in rocket science were Germans rather than Americans or Russians.
+Arguably the leading rocket scientist of the early Cold War was Wernher von Braun, a former member of the Nazi Party and major in the much-hated Schutzstaffel or SS.
 In 1942, Braun oversaw a rocket launch that achieved sub-orbital space flight, the first man-made object to do so.
-An impressed Adolf Hitler ordered the manufacture of thousands of explosive-tipped rockets, based on von Braun’s designs.
-In late 1944 more than 1,400 of these rockets – by then known as the V-2 – were launched at civilian targets in England.
-Traveling at the speed of sound, the V-2s hit their targets just three minutes after launch; their speed made them impossible to intercept with planes or anti-aircraft fire.
+An impressed Adolf Hitler ordered the manufacture of thousands of explosive-tipped rockets based on von Braun’s designs.
+In late 1944, more than 1,400 of these rockets – by then dubbed the V-2 – were launched at civilian targets in England.
+Travelling at the speed of sound, the V-2s hit their targets just three minutes after launch; their speed made them impossible to intercept with planes or anti-aircraft fire.
 Von Braun’s V-2s caused around 2,750 civilian deaths; one single V-2 rocket that landed on a Woolworth’s store killed 160 Londoners.
-Though von Braun’s innovations contributed to thousands of civilian deaths, both the Soviets and Americans eagerly sought his services.
-It was the latter who captured him in the final days of the war – and by July 1945, von Braun and dozens of his staff were shipped to the US under Operation Paperclip.
+Though von Braun’s innovations caused thousands of civilian deaths, both the Soviets and Americans eagerly sought his services.
+It was the latter who captured von Braun in the final days of World War II.
+By July 1945, von Braun and dozens of his staff were being shipped to the US under Operation Paperclip.
 These German scientists played a vital role in designing, developing and testing American rockets and missiles for the duration of the Cold War.

 Walter McDougall, historian

-The Space Race came to a conclusion in 1975, with the launching of the Apollo-Soyuz project, the first joint US-Soviet space mission.
-The two powers have collaborated on space exploration ever since.
-Though it sometimes fuelled Cold War rivalry and tension, the Space Race also produced considerable benefits for human society.
-Space exploration required rapid improvements and advances in a range of fields, including telecommunications, micro-technology, computer science and solar power.
+Détente and the economic slowdown of the early 1970s affected the space program in both nations.
+The Space Race eventually came to a conclusion in 1975 with the launching of the Apollo-Soyuz project, the first joint US-Soviet space mission.
+The two powers have since collaborated on space exploration.
+While it often fuelled Cold War rivalry and paranoia, the Space Race also yielded considerable benefits for human society.
+Space exploration required and produced rapid improvements and advances in many fields, including telecommunications, micro-technology, computer science and solar power.
 These innovations have been utilised in a host of other applications, including consumer goods.
-Today, hundreds of artificial satellites orbit the Earth and provide us with rapid international communication, television, global positioning systems (GPS) and weather data.
+Today, hundreds of artificial satellites orbit the Earth and provide us with international communication systems, television, global positioning systems (GPS) and weather data.
 Space research has also greatly enhanced our theoretical and practical understanding of astronomy, meteorology, physics and the various earth sciences.

-1. The Space Race saw two decades of US-Soviet rivalry, as each vied to reach new milestones in space exploration.
+1. The Space Race was a period of US-Soviet technical rivalry, spanning more than 25 years.
+During this period both superpowers competed to reach new milestones in space exploration.

-4. The Soviets also put a probe on the Moon, a satellite in ordit around the Sun and the first man into space.
+4. The Space Race peaked in the early 1960s.
+During this period the Soviets put a probe on the Moon, a satellite in orbit around the Sun and the first man into space.

-5. The great prize of the Space Race, however, was a successful manned landing on the Moon, completed by the US in July 1969.
+5. The great prize of the Space Race, however, was a successful manned landing on the Moon.
+This was first completed by US astronauts in July 1969.
 Six years later the US and USSR launched their first joint space mission, Apollo-Soyuz, which effectively ended the Space Race.

 This page was written by Jennifer Llewellyn, Jim Southey and Steve Thompson.
 To reference this page, use the following citation: